 Embalming adds to the price of the funeral, and the fluids used may harm the environment.
 Embalming is generally required if you have a funeral with a viewing or visitation.
 Many people avoid embalming by holding a memorial service after cremation.

 The only requirement for a cremation container is that it be rigid and fully combustible.
 You do not have to have a casket.
 If you are having a funeral or viewing prior to cremation, you can rent a casket.
 Another alternative is to order the cremation container or a casket from another provider or online.
 Funeral homes must accept caskets from third parties.

 You can buy an urn from any vendor and either provide it to the cremation services company or transfer the ashes once you receive them.
 You don’t have to buy from the company handling the cremation.
 Visit our store to see some of the beautiful urns we offer.

 You may be surprised by how many options you have for handling ashes.
 Traditional urns are still popular, but you can also choose cremation jewelry, artwork, or custom containers.
 Less conventional choices like infused pottery, gemstones, and ornaments are also becoming more popular.
 To find something special to honor a loved one or a favorite pet, visit our store.

 One key advantage to cremation is that you can think outside the box when it comes to holding a memorial service or celebration of life.
 Any location that has meaning for you or your loved one can be used for a memorial service.
 Parks, beaches, and local restaurants are all popular choices.

-One of the big advantages to cremation is that it offers you many choices when it comes to how you memorialize your loved one.
+It’s a seldom mentioned cremation secret that one of the big advantages of cremation is that it offers you many choices when it comes to how you memorialize your loved one.
 From the container you use to where you hold the memorial service, your only limitation is your imagination.